 On December 1, 2020, Cal/OSHA's Emergency Temporary Standards requiring employers to protect workers from hazards related to COVID-19 went into effect.
 The regulations require that employers, including schools, establish and implement a written CPP to address COVID-19 health hazards, correct unsafe or unhealthy conditions, and provide face coverings.
 Employers were permitted to create a written CPP by incorporating elements of this program into their existing Injury and Illness Prevention Program (IIPP).
+California Military Institute is a dependent charter school authorized by the Perris Union High School District (PUHSD) and therefore the applicable CPP is that of PUHSD.

-INJURY & ILLNESS COVID-19 PREVENTION PROGRAM

-(CCR Title 8 § 3205)
+INJURY & ILLNESS COVID-19 PREVENTION PROGRAM (CCR Title 8 § 3205)